sanger/limber/docs/pipeline_patterns.md

 At the step in the pipeline where the DNA samples are to be tagged, the user scans one of these pre-prepared tag plates and (if valid) the DNA samples are transfered into that tag plate (ie. the labware creator in this case is not creating a new plate, it is re-purposing an existing tag plate).
 The tag plate becomes the child plate.
 Part of this process involves connecting the tag plate as the valid child plate of the parent, and another part is changing the purpose of the plate to the one it needs to be from the pipeline configuration.

+There are two forms of tagging labware creator, standard and custom.

 ### Standard tagging
-There are two forms of tagging labware creator, this first is the standard one which does a straight stamp (A1 to A1, B1 to B1 etc).
+Standard tagging does a straight stamp (A1 to A1, B1 to B1 etc).
 It uses the {LabwareCreators::TaggedPlate}, and you set the valid list of tag_layout_templates the tag plate is allowed to be made from:

 ```yaml
 LDS Lib PCR: